inmanta/inmanta-core/docs/model_developers/modules.rst

 Modules v2 are Python packages that can be installed from private Python package repositories, which may require authentication.
 This section explains the steps to install such modules.

-Create a file named ".netrc" in the orchestrator's file system, specifically in the "inmanta" directory.
+Create a file named ``.netrc`` in the orchestrator's file system, specifically in the "inmanta" directory.
 Add the following content to the file:

 .. code-block:: text